 The hotel will have 31 glass-walled rooms (24 of them in the carriages and 7 in the Bridge House), as well as a deck with swimming pool, perched on the bridge, offering a swimming experience above the river populated by crocodiles and hippos, and visited by buffalos and elephants.

 Website: Kruger Shalati.
-Opening: first quarter of 2020.
+Opening: December 2020.
 Images © Kruger Shalati

 You may also like